-The Housing Authority of the City of Mishawaka is a Section 8 and Public Housing Public Housing Agency in Mishawaka, Indiana.

-Earlier version: The Housing Authority of the City of Mishawaka serves Mishawaka.
+The Housing Authority of the City of Mishawaka serves Mishawaka.

-As of March 31st, 2016 the Housing Authority of the City of Mishawaka manages 292 active Housing Choice Vouchers.
+As of the most recent VMS report, Housing Authority of the City of Mishawaka manages 280 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: